netobserv/documents/blogs/lokiless_netobserv/index.md

    Should you need per-flow or per-pod level of granularity for diagnostic and troubleshooting, other than enabling Loki you have multiple other options available:

    a.
-Collect flowlogs into your preferred data analytics tool using `.spec.exporters` config in Flowcollector, currently Kafka and IPFIX are supported exporters.
+Collect flowlogs into your preferred data analytics tool using the`.spec.exporters` configuration in the FlowCollector.
+Currently Kafka and IPFIX are supported exporters.

    b.
 In this release, Network Observability also introduced the `FlowMetrics` API, which lets you create custom metrics that are not available out of the box.
 The `FlowMetrics` API creates on-demand Prometheus metrics based on enriched flowlogs fields, which can be used as labels for custom Prometheus metrics. _Note: Use this option with caution, as introducing metrics that may have labels with high cardinality increases the cluster's Prometheus resource usage and might impact overall cluster monitoring_.